mims-harvard/BMI702/_modules/week-14.md

 title: Week 14
 ---

-Introduction to ethical frameworks, data privacy, regulation and liability aspects of AI in the US
+Introduction to ethical frameworks, data privacy, regulation and liability aspects of AI

 May 8
 : **Lecture**{: .label .label-purple }[Ethical and legal considerations for biomedical AI ](/BMI702/lectures/week14)